 against all odds to succeed.

 Our commitment to helping our service users transform their lives is backed by robust impact measurement.
 We use a range of quantitative and qualitative evaluation methods at quarterly intervals that shows a significant positive impact within 3 months regular attendance.

 Our bespoke database logs immediate and long term needs and measures progress made against personal action plans.

-Below is a sample evaluation of our data 2018/19.
 To read more about our work and our impact take a look at our Annual Report.